APPLICATION FORM

 Our training program allows students to dream and create while also giving them the tools to make their ideas become reality.
 To this end, we create a synergy between the reflective, creative, and technical aspects of scenographic practice, so that each facet feeds the others.
 In three years, students will have the opportunity to develop not only their artistic voice, but also the plastic skills to express it.

-Registrations for this program are now closed.
-Thank you to all the candidates who submitted their applications.
+Registrations for this program are now open.

 You must be at least 18 years old as of December 31 of the year of entry at NTS.